Nemanja Gordić

-Nemanja Gordić (Немања Гордић; born September 25, 1988) is a Bosnian professional basketball player for U-BT Cluj-Napoca of the Romanian Liga Națională.
+Nemanja Gordić (Немања Гордић; born September 25, 1988) is a Bosnian professional basketball player for Karşıyaka Basket of the Basketbol Süper Ligi (BSL).
 He also represents the senior Bosnia and Herzegovina national basketball team internationally.
 Gordić also holds Serbian citizenship.

 Professional career

 Gordić made his professional debut with Budućnost Podgorica in the 2005–06 season.
 In December 2010, Gordić moved to Lottomatica Roma in Italy, where he would spend the next two seasons.

 In November 2012, after only three months at Azovmash of Ukraine, Gordić signed with Partizan until the end of the 2013–14 season.
 In June 2013, he parted ways with Partizan.
 In October 2013, he signed a one-year deal with KK Igokea.

 In June 2014, he signed a three-year deal with Cedevita Zagreb.
 After two seasons he left Cedevita and returned to his former club Budućnost.

 In the 2017–18 season, Gordić won the ABA League title with Budućnost.
 After winning the series versus Crvena zvezda 1–3, Gordić was named ABA League Finals MVP.

 On 5 July 2019, he returned to his former club Partizan.
 Gordić averaged 8.8 points and 4.6 assists per game.
 He re-signed with the team on 16 July 2020.
 Gordić left the team mid-season to join Mornar Bar, averaging 6.9 points and 4.5 assists per game.
 He re-signed with Mornar Bar on 14 August 2021.

 On November 13, 2022, he signed with Cluj of the Romanian Liga Națională.

+On September 13, 2023, signed a contract with the Bosnian team Igokea.
+However, he played just 5 ABA League games with them, averaging 5.6 points and 3.8 assists on 30.4% shooting from the field.

+On January 4, 2024, Gordić signed a contract with the Serbian team Spartak Subotica.
+In 12 ABA League Second Division games with the team until the end of the season, he averaged 11.9 points, 6.2 assists and 2.3 rebounds per game.
+Spartak managed to win the championship title, after defeating Vojvodina in two-game finals series.

+On October 17, 2025, he signed with Karşıyaka Basket of the Basketbol Süper Ligi (BSL).